 You’ve got a whole list of stories to tell.
 It’s all about the new people you’ve met.
 Exciting places you’ve been.
 And the things you’ve seen.

 But some people might tell you, “Now, what are you going to do when you’re back home?” as if it’s non-productive time spent teaching English abroad.

-These are the type of people to avoid who always have something negative to say… about poltics, the weather, possible new cultures.
+These are the type of people to avoid who always have something negative to say… about politics, the weather, possible new cultures.

 Of course, don’t give any type of meaningful response.
 But you can think this way:

-When you teach English abroad, it’s time well-spent because of the life enrichness you gain (read #1).
+When you teach English abroad, it’s time well-spent because of the enriched life you gain (read #1).
 And if you really wanted to, you can upgrade some of your skills through online courses.